isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Becoming Bras Basah Bugis.md

 ### **Becoming Bras Basah.Bugis**

-By the late 1980s, the Bras Basah and Bugis districts had developed a new shine but they were quieter and less vibrant than before.
-To rejuvenate the area, the URA decided to develop them together as a heritage, arts and learning enclave.
+The revitalisation of Bras Basah and Bugis following the launch of the Rochor DGP has allowed the two districts to become the Bras Basah.Bugis district of today.

+They were captured in walking routes

 ____